Tulsa County Elected Officials

 Official website for the City of Broken Arrow

-Broken Arrow is a city located in the northeastern part of Oklahoma, primarily in Tulsa County but also with a small section of the city in western Wagoner County.
+Broken Arrow is a city in Tulsa and Wagoner counties in the U.S. state of Oklahoma.
 It is the largest suburb of Tulsa.
-According to the 2010 US Census, Broken Arrow has a population of 98,850 residents and is the fourth largest city in the state. (from wikipedia.org)
+According to the 2020 census, Broken Arrow has a population of 113,540 residents and is the 4th most populous city in the state.[3]
+The city is part of the Tulsa Metropolitan Area, which has a population of 1,023,988 residents. (from wikipedia.org)

 Contact the City of Broken Arrow at 220 S. First Street, Broken Arrow, Oklahoma 74012